Andrew Morrogh: Education and fellowships

 Morrogh graduated from Oxford in classics.
 His doctor's degree in the history of art is from the Courtauld Institute in 1983.
-He holds a fellowship at Harvard's Villa I Tatti (The Harvard University Center for Italian Renaissance Studies in Florence, Italy) and a postdoctoral fellowships at the New York University Institute of Fine Arts and at Princeton.
+He held fellowships at Harvard's Villa I Tatti (The Harvard University Center for Italian Renaissance Studies in Florence, Italy), the Center for Advanced Study in the Visual Arts at the National Gallery of Art (1998–1999), and a postdoctoral fellowships at the New York University Institute of Fine Arts and at Princeton.

 Career

-Morrogh is Associate Professor of Art History Emeritus, History of Art and Architecture, University of Oregon, Eugene, and belonged to the History Faculty at the Department of Art History of the University of Chicago from 1981 to 1990.
+Morrogh is Associate Professor of Art History Emeritus, History of Art and Architecture, University of Oregon, Eugene, and belonged to the faculty at the Department of Art History of the University of Chicago from 1981 to 1990.